CDB Aviation, GECAS place orders for new 737 MAX 10

 The Hong Kong lessor also signed a memorandum of understanding for 42 Boeing MAX 8 and 8 wide-body Boeing 787-9 airplanes at a ceremony at the Paris Airshow.

-GE Capital Aviation Services (GECAS), part of General Electric (GE.N), announced a purchase of 20 of the Boeing 737 MAX 10 aircraft, which will seat up to 230 people.
+GE Capital Aviation Services (GECAS), part of General Electric, announced a purchase of 20 of the Boeing 737 MAX 10 aircraft, which will seat up to 230 people.
+(Reporting by Tim Hepher; Editing by Sudip Kar-Gupta)